 The leading medical facility is the Thunder Bay Regional Health Sciences Centre and there are many retirement communities to choose from, which include Chartwell Isabella Retirement Residence and Chartwell Glacier Ridge Retirement Residence.

 Tillsonburg, with a population of 16,715 offers its residents a quiet and peaceful lifestyle away from the hustle and bustle of big cities.
 32% of the town’s residents are aged 65 and over and the median age is 48.6.
-The average home price in Tillsonburg is $643,498.
+The average home price in Tillsonburg was $663,536 in November 2023.

 Property taxes are low in Tillsonburg, and it is a very safe town with a low crime rate.
 The Tillson Community Centre Complex has several amenities which include an indoor swimming pool.
 The Tillsonburg District Memorial Hospital takes care of the residents’ medical needs and there are several retirement communities, which include Harvest Crossing Retirement Community, Dayspring Residence, and Tillsonburg Retirement Residence.

 If you are looking to retire somewhere different from where you are presently living, there are plenty of attractive choices in Ontario, ranging from small rural suburbs to bigger towns.
-They all offer high standards of living for ranges of retirement budgets.
+They all offer high standards of living for a range of retirement budgets.

 All towns on this list have many attractive retirement communities to choose from, offering comfortable living conditions and plenty of company.
 Wherever you retire in Canada, you will find plenty to do with your free time, ranging from hiking and sailing in the summer to skiing in the winter.